-Second is discipline ... discipline with regard to our appetites.
+Second is disciple ... discipline with regard to our appetites.
 Naturally we groan to hear such a suggestion in a season when food and drink and partying are so very common.
-But if we would be spiritually awake, alert, and watchful - then we must avoid all that makes us spiritually drowsy.
-The moral virtues, by contrast, help us become spiritually alert.
+But if we would be spiritual awake, alert, and watchful - then we must avoid all that makes us spiritually drowsy.
+The moral virtues, by contrast, help us become spiritual alert.
 A temperate person who uses the things of this world well and wisely is more likely to have opportunities to cultivate the faculties of the soul.
-A person who is pure of heart, steadfast in relationships, reliable in friendship, noble of purpose, a seeker of truth, a practitioner of reason... such a person will more likely be on the outlook not only against that which undermines one's life of faith but indeed he or she will be on the outlook for every opportunity to welcome the Lord into one's heart and home and thus to grow in the life of the Spirit.
+A person who is pure of heart, steadfast in relationships, reliable in friendship, noble of purpose - such a person will more likely be on the outlook not only against that which undermines one's life of faith but indeed he or she will be on the outlook for every opportunity to welcome the Lord into one's heart and home and thus to grow in the life of the Spirit.
 For such a person, far from being self-righteous and judgmental of others, will have created in his or her interior life a kind of a paradise, a kind of heaven, indeed a garden of virtues and a haven of love where the Lord can dwell.
-This is the household we must create and this is the household we must guard.
+This is the household we must create and this is the household we must quard.

 Third is the habit of making good use of our time.
-We know neither the day nor the hour of the Lord's second coming nor do we know the day nor the hour of our passing from this earth.
+So we know neither the day nor the hour of the Lord's second coming nor do we know the day nor the hour of our passing from this earth.
 But we do have the day in which we live.
 As Mother Mary Francis, a wonderful Poor Clare, wrote: "Today is the absolute fullness of today.
 Let us be drawn to love and to give and to spread joy all about us.
 We are not promised tomorrow, and we cannot do anything much about yesterday, except to regret what was wrong about it.
 But we have today!"
 Every day is a gift whether we deem it a good day or a bad day.
 Even the most difficult day is a gift when we grow in grace.
 Even the most difficult day is precious when we use it to desire Jesus.
+Mary kept a vigil of prayer throughout her whole life for Jesus.
 "If the Lord were to come again, would he find us watching in prayer?
-We hope so," Mother Mary Francis answers, "but we must will so!"
-(Quoted in Magnificat, December 2017, p.
-40)
+We hope so," she answers, "but we must will so!"

-Let us give the last word to Blessed John Henry Newman so as to summarize those virtues and attitudes that must be ours if we would be watchful and alert for the coming of Jesus, whether in evening, as at the Last Supper, or at midnight, as in the Garden of Gethsemane, or at dawn, as when the cock crowed in the midst of his passion, or in the afternoon when he died on the Cross, or in the morning as when he arose from the dead (cf. Magnificat, op .cit., p.
-46).
-Cardinal Newman says, "He watches for Christ who has a sensitive, eager, apprehensive mind; who is awake, alive, quick-sighted, zealous in seeking and honoring him; who looks out for Him in all that happens, and would not be surprised, who would not be over-agitated or overwhelmed, if he found that He was coming at once!"
-(John Henry Newman, "Watching", in Parochial and Plain Sermons, Vol. IV., London: Longmans 1920, pp. 322-323).
+And third, let me allow Blessed John Henry Newman to provide a summary of those virtues and attitudes that must be ours if we would be watchful and alert for the coming of Jesus, whether in evening, as at the Last Supper, or at midnight, as in the Garden of Gethsemane, or at dawn, as when the cock crowed in the midst of his passion, or in the afternoon when he died on the Cross, or in the morning as when he arose from the dead.
+Cardinal Newman says, "He watches for Christ who has a sensitive, eager, apprehensive, mind; who is awake, alive, quick-sighted, zealous in seeking and honoring him; who looks out for Him in all that happens, and would not be surprised, who would not be over-agitated or overwhelmed, if he found that He was coming at once!"